voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
-If set to <tt>true</tt>, this module will use nfs version 4 for mounting nfs resources.
-If set to <tt>false</tt> it will use nfs version 3 to mount nfs resources.
-It defaults to the setting of @param nfs_v4
+If set to `true`, this module will use NFS version 4 for mounting NFS resources.
+If set to `false` it will use NFS version 3 to mount NFS resources.

 Default value: `false`